-International students (anyone who would require a U.S. student visa to study at the College) follow the same application process as first-year students, with a few additional requirements:
+International students (anyone who would require a U.S. student visa to study at the College) must submit the following required materials:

 - The TOEFL, IELTS or PTE is required if English is not your first language.
 If English is the language of instruction at your high school or if you are enrolled in an IB diploma program, we can waive this requirement.